musm/WinTypes.jl/README.md

     return dwMode[]
 end
 ```

-Now, compare this to the call without this package:
+Compare this to the call without this package:
 ```julia

 function get_console_mode()